philc/book-notes/a guide to the good life - irvine.md

     the barking of a dog."
   * If a contemptible person insults you, it can be ignored.
 Maybe even find comfort in that, if they're upset with you, you must be doing the right thing.
-  * The voicing of an insult doesn't intrinsically carry a string -- the harm only occurs if we let it, bu judging the words as harmful and then reacting negatively to them.
+  * The voicing of an insult doesn't intrinsically carry a string -- the harm only occurs if we let it, but judging the words as harmful and then reacting negatively to them.
   * How to respond to insults?
 With humor (particularly self-deprecating humor), or with no response at all -- with a magnanimous air.
 A non-response robs the insulter of the pleasure of having upset us and seeing